Linerre/Eloquent-JavaScript/README.md

 And this repository is created rightly for that purpose!
 I hope, in the end, I can see every attempt I made, be it successful or failed, because they are all worthy of being remembered.

+## Complaints

+### Chapter 8 Errors and Exceptions
+In this chapter the author suddenly started using `.prompt()` method, which, if memory serves, has never appeared in previous chapters.
+This confuses me a lot!
+The book from time to time uses something as if it was out of thin air, making me wonder if this is a tutorial for beginners.
 (TO BE UPDATED)